melendez3jm/Data-Mining-Project/README.md

 # Data-Mining-Project
-Mining data from scores based off math, english and writing.
+Mining data from core subject scores based off math, english and writing.
+Utilization of regression tree analysis
+Dependenet on each students backgrounds, as well as ethnicities, their parents education, and whether they had completed a prep course
+Further breaking it down by genders